luciotato/UglifyLS/README.md

 Most parts of a "translation" from js code to LiteScript code are trivial.

-Here's side-by-side example of original js-code (left) and the equivalent "translated" LiteScript code (right)
+Here's a side-by-side example of original js-code (left) and the equivalent "translated" LiteScript code (right)

 ![Screenshot](/screenshot/snapshot1.png?raw=true "left: original js, right: translated ls")

 ## Contributors needed

-Can anyone estimate time spent worldwide running Uglify?
+Can anyone estimate the time spent worldwide running Uglify?

 Making Uglify run faster will save a lot of people a lot of time.
-If anybody is interested to take this proyect further, I'll transfer this repo.
+If you're interested to take this proyect further, I'll transfer this repo.

 I'm interested in advancing LiteScript, so I'll give full support.